Skip to Content

 As I previously mentioned, the age of your puppy will govern when he should be bathed.
 However, even if he’s less than two months old, there might be times when he desperately needs a wash.

-A full bath is too big for one small puppy because they don’t yet have the ability to properly control regulate their body temperature.
+A full bath is too big for one small puppy because they don’t yet have the ability to control and regulate their body temperature properly.
 That’s why all the puppies snuggle up with their mother and each other as much as possible.

-The best alternative is to wipe your Pom puppy with a wet washcloth until you have achieved your goal of getting his coat clean.
-Ensure the cloth is soaked in lukewarm water and that it is thoroughly dried at the end.
+The best alternative is to wipe your Pom puppy with a wet washcloth until you have achieved your goal of cleaning his coat.
+Ensure the cloth is soaked in lukewarm water and thoroughly dried at the end.

 How Many Times Per Month Can You Wash a Pomeranian Puppy?

-How often you need to wash your dog will depend largely on his type of skin.
-Dog breeds with coats that are oily need a bath more often to control how they smell and get rid of that oily residue.
+How often you need to wash your dog will depend largely on his skin type.
+Dog breeds with oily coats need a bath more often to control how they smell and get rid of that oily residue.

 Specialists usually suggest bathing a Pomeranian puppy at least once per month.
-However, if your dog isn’t dirty, you can get away with washing him for 2-3 months during the winter months.
+However, if your dog isn’t dirty, you can get away with washing him for 2-3 months during winter.

 During the period of the puppy uglies (when the coats of Pomeranian puppies change), you may consider washing your puppy every three weeks.
-The reason is that your puppy will be shedding his hair like crazy and when you wash him, you open his hair follicles and using a dog dryer to remove dead fur.
+The reason is that your puppy will be shedding his hair like crazy, and when you wash him, you open his hair follicles and use a dog dryer to remove dead fur.

 How to Bathe a Pomeranian Closing Thoughts

 I hope this article has been useful in teaching you how to bathe a Pomeranian, and I urge you to contact me if you have other questions.
-Also, be sure to check back at Pomeranian Headquarters for more grooming articles about your favorite dog breed.
+Also, check back at Pomeranian Headquarters for more grooming articles about your favorite dog breed.

-Pomeranians are among a small number of breeds that are exceptionally clean, but they still need baths sometimes to keep their majestic coats in perfect condition.
+Pomeranians are among a few breeds that are exceptionally clean, but they still need baths sometimes to keep their majestic coats in perfect condition.
 That’s why you must understand how to do it and how often you must ensure your Pomeranian is washed, dried, and clean whenever necessary.

 Copyright Pomeranian.org.
 All Rights Reserved.